 Handouts with thorough instructions also help to deepen the learning for your students.
 If all of the important ideas you teach are on the handout, students who are inclined to write everything down can relax a bit because they know everything is on the handout.
 That will free them up to focus on hands on practising of the skills you're teaching.

 Students who learn better by reading vs. listening will be able to follow along in your hand out, reading your notes as you speak, and they will be happy to have them.

 Be aware that everyone learns a bit differently, and it's important to take that into account when you teach.
-New teachers tend to teach using their own preferred learning style most, but good teachers incorporate all kinds of ways to learn within a lesson.
+New teachers tend to teach using their own preferred learning style the most, but good teachers incorporate all kinds of ways to learn within a lesson.

 Some of your students will learn best by doing, others by listening, some like to read instructions, some need to write everything down in detail, and others need to talk things through to really get it.

 If your class includes all of those elements, you will have met the needs of many different types of learners.

-On the surface, some learning preferences can appear that the student is not paying attention.
-Good teachers learn to recognize different learning styles for what they they are and get comfortable with them.
+On the surface, some learning preferences can make the student appear as though they are not paying attention.
+Good teachers learn to recognize different learning styles for what they are and get comfortable with them.

 If I'm not making eye contact with a teacher, but I'm furiously taking notes, I'm eagerly taking in everything she's saying.
 The teacher may wish she could make eye contact with me, but if she's a good teacher, she'll realize that's my way of being fully engaged in her class.

-Gwen Bortner, instructor for the Craftsy class, How to Teach It, says it generally takes 3 times as long to teach something as it takes to do it on your own.
+Gwen Bortner, instructor for the Bluprint (formerly Craftsy) class, How to Teach It, says it generally takes 3 times as long to teach something as it takes to do it on your own.
 So, if you can whip something up in 20 minutes, expect it to take an hour to each the same project.